Types of Ecommerce CMS: Which Option to Select for Enterprises

 Selection of Native Features

 Traditional CMSs offer basic functionality for content storage and production.
-Whenever you want something extra (e.g., an option to embed UGC), you’ll need to either grab a premade plugin or call a developer to create a custom solution.
+Whenever you want something extra (e.g., an option to embed UGC), you’ll need to either grab a premade plugin or call a Software Developer to create a custom solution.
 Adding new functionality can be pricey and time-consuming.

 The advantage of Headless CMSs is that they offer much more functionality out-of-the-box, like: